stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

       *******************************************************************
        PROCEDURE DIVISION.

-      * The DISPLAY statement prints the contents to the output device,
+      * The DISPLAY verb prints the contents to the output device,
       * in this case, the console window.
            DISPLAY 'Hello, World'.